xuanhe95/MelodyHub/README.md

 # How to run backend

-1. in root directory, find .env.example, copy paste it and rename into ".env" copy credentials into relevant field
+1. in /server directory, find .env.example, copy paste it and rename into ".env", copy credentials into relevant field

 2. navigate to server folder
 ```